Chemical Characterization of a Legacy Aqueous Film-Forming Foam Sample and Developmental Toxicity in Zebrafish (Danio rerio)

 Statistical Analyses

-Data are presented as mean plus or minus standard error of the mean, and figures were produced using either Excel or GraphPad Prism 8.2.1 software.
-Statistical analyses were completed using JMP14 software (SAS Institute Inc.), and lowercase italic p less than 0.05 was defined as significant. median lethal concentration values and 95% confidence intervals (CI) were determined through Probit analysis.
+Data are presented as , and figures were produced using either Excel or GraphPad Prism 8.2.1 software.
+Statistical analyses were completed using JMP14 software (SAS Institute Inc.), and was defined as significant. values and 95% confidence intervals (CI) were determined through Probit analysis.
 Mortality curves were compared using parallelism tests of the Probit analysis.
 Statistical significance for developmental measurements was determined through one-way analysis of variance (ANOVA) with Tukey’s HSD post hoc test.
 A Fisher’s Exact test was used to determine significance of aberrant pancreas morphologies.

 Results